-These processes and procedures, like democracy, are imperfect, and My Faith Votes and our providers are continually reflecting on how we can ensure the information provided is the most useful to voters and the fairest to candidates.
-Together, we work to eliminate grey areas around what does and does not appear in our guides.
-In order to provide a Voting Assistance Center that voters and candidates trust, we are committed to transparency around our process and decisions.
-For that reason, please find a comprehensive explanation below of how the information is collected.
+Our systems, like democracy, are imperfect, and My Faith Votes and our providers are continually reflecting on how we can ensure the information we provide is the most useful to voters and the most fair to candidates, and working to eliminate grey areas around what does and does not appear on our site.
+In order to provide a Voting Assistance Center that voters and candidates trust, we’re also committed to transparency around our process and decisions.
+For that reason, please find a comprehensive explanation below of how we collect our information.

-When researching a given candidate, information that is publicly available online is used.
-In particular, three different sources are primarily considered in an attempt to accurately portray the candidate in the way they present themselves to the public:
+When researching a given candidate, we use information that is publicly available online.
+In particular, we primarily consider four different sources of information in an attempt to accurately portray the candidate in the way they present themselves to the public:

-- To aggregate information for a voter to make their own decisions.
+- Our mission is to aggregate information to help voters make their own decisions.

-The following two categories of biographical data are collected:
+We collect the following two categories of biographical data:

 - Education (high school and above), and

 - Experience (experience in work, elected office, and the military)

 We aim to provide information that can present a more complete picture of a candidate’s background, and illustrate their experience to the voter.

 When we look for a candidate’s education, we are looking for specific institutions and degrees from high school onward.
 As a rule of thumb, we list degrees without schools but not schools without degrees.
 We do not list minors or specializations.

 For military experience, we look for service in one of the five main service departments of the armed forces as well as their respective Reserve and National Guard equivalents.
 The service department and the highest rank achieved or a brief role descriptor are included.
 We try and avoid overly generic terms (a simple “Veteran” in the Position field may be used if a candidate provides no other details) and we do not list any decorations, specific military units or deployments.
 Service in non-U.S. armed forces may be listed under this category but will be clearly indicated.
 We do not show volunteer or board experience at this time because it’s often very extensive.